atreib/kotlin-springboot-hexagonal/docs/project-setup.md

-# 📁 Configuração inicial do projeto
+# 📁 Project initial setup

-O projeto utiliza Kotlin com Springboot.
-Para iniciar o projeto, vamos utilizar o **spring initializr** ([https://start.spring.io/](https://start.spring.io/)).
-Acesse a página do spring initializr e selecione as seguintes configurações:
+This project uses Kotlin with Spring Boot.
+To initiate the project, we're going to use the **spring initializr** ([https://start.spring.io/](https://start.spring.io/)).
+Access the spring initializr page and select the following settings:

 - **Project:** Gradle
 - **Language:** Kotlin